TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-03-how-do-you-treat-your-own-first-ai.md

     "The slower you go, the further you get."
 </blockquote>

 Do you want to run a marathon?
 Maybe it's not a good idea to run it right away without training.
-Personally, I've tried to train 1 month ago and went running for 4times before I run a half marathon.
+Personally, I've tried to train 1 month before it and went running for 4times before I run a half marathon.
 But I was dead and I never want to do that again.

 If we'd train our neural networks this way, there would be tons of closed doors soon.